Amberjay18/echarts/README.md

-# Echarts to do data analysis visualization
+# Echarts to do data visualization